Friday, May 27, 2011

 Note, this post has been revised.
 The original David Hermann article has been updated and more information has been added.
 Because of its length, it has also been split into two parts.
 There is some new information in the report below, but most of the new stuff is in Part 2.

-Part 1 - Mecklenburg 'the old country'
+Part 1 - Mecklenburg, the 'old country'

 My Mom's Great Grandfather, Friedrich David Julius Hermann, who went by the name David, came to America and settled in Dane County, Wisconsin in the summer of 1862.
 I did not know of him prior to starting my family research and I don't think my mom did either.
 His story is a typical immigrant saga and he arrived around the same time as a number of my northern and central European ancestors.